bemasc/risav/draft-xu-ipsecme-risav.md

 The "testing" field indicates whether this contact IP is potentially unreliable.
 When this field is set to `true`, other ASes MUST fall back to ordinary operation if IKE negotiation fails.
 Otherwise, the contact IP is presumed to be fully reliable, and other ASes SHOULD drop all non-RISAV traffic from this AS if IKE negotiation fails (see {{downgrade}}).

-RISAV just adds one `RISAVAnnouncement` to the repository of RPKI.
-The other procedure is the same as the traditional RPKI.
+RISAV participants add one or more `RISAVAnnouncement`s to the repository of RPKI.
+The RPKI procedures are otherwise the same as in the traditional RPKI.
 For more information about RPKI, see {{RFC6480}}.

 ## Disabling RISAV